-Examples of how to be a customer-centric brand
+Examples of how to pull off a customer-centric marketing strategy

 So far, you’ve learned how to take a more customer-centric approach to marketing.
-Now, I’m going to show you some great examples of customer-centric marketing.
+Now, I’m going to show you some great examples of customer-centric marketing strategies.
 Borrow these strategies and it can pay off in a big way!

-Do you need help learning how to focus on customer-centric marketing?
+Do you need help learning how to focus on a customer-centric marketing strategy?
 Then, look no further than Chewy’s amazing ways of ensuring customer success is a number one priority.

 Be kind to customers